mzellhuber/ImagEngine/README.md

 # ImagEngine

-An iOS app that uses the Flickr API to show you the best photos
+An iOS app that uses the Flickr API to show you the best photos for you to share them with your friends.

 Enjoy a collection of delicious food
 ![ImagEngine Main Screen](https://i.imgur.com/fiezV4R.jpg)